Floorp-Projects/Floorp/dom/webgpu/tests/cts/checkout/docs/adding_timing_metadata.md

 The raw data may be edited manually, to add entries or change timing values.

-The **list** of tests must stay up to date, so it can be used by external tools.
-This is verified by presubmit checks.
+The list of tests in this file is **not** guaranteed to stay up to date.
+Use the generated `gen/*_variant_list*.json` if you need a complete list.

 The `subcaseMS` values are estimates.
-They can be set to 0 if for some reason you can't estimate the time (or there's an existing test with a long name and slow subcases that would result in query strings that are too long), but this will produce a non-fatal warning.
-Avoid creating new warnings whenever possible.
-Any existing failures should be fixed (eventually).
+They can be set to 0 or omitted if for some reason you can't estimate the time (or there's an existing test with a long name and slow subcases that would result in query strings that are too long).
+It's OK if the number is estimated too high.

+These entries are estimates for the amount of time that subcases take to run, and are used as inputs into the WPT tooling to attempt to portion out tests into approximately same-sized chunks.
+High estimates are OK, they just may generate more chunks than necessary.

+To check for missing or 0 entries, run
+`tools/validate --print-metadata-warnings src/webgpu`
+and look at the resulting warnings.

 ### Performance